This page we talk about RC Helicopter Controls Torque & Yaw.

 doesn’t continue drifting left.

 Many will think they have set something up wrong or the heli is out of balance.
-This is not the case at all; your helicopter is simply doing what it has to in order to balance out all the various forces acting upon it and remain in a state of hover equilibrium.
+This is not the case at all; your helicopter is simply doing what it has to in order to balance out all the various forces acting upon it to remain in a state of hover equilibrium.

-requires the least amount of concentration from the heli pilot thanks to the gyro.
+Out of all the RC helicopter controls that have been discussed in the Theory and Control section; yaw is usually the easiest to understand.
+It also requires the least amount of concentration from the heli pilot thanks to the gyro.

 I'll conclude this page with a great "full size" helicopter controls torque video.
 The exact same principles apply to our smaller model variety.